 Shannon Gopaul Balser '01

-Shannon is grew up in Washington, DC and attended Potomac along with her brothers Spencer '08 and Brandon '09.
-After Potomac, she graduated from Williams College with a BA in Economics and American Studies and a Master's in Public Health from Howard University.
+Shannon grew up in Washington, DC and attended Potomac along with her brothers, Spencer '08 and Brandon '05.
+After Potomac, she graduated from Williams College with a B.A. in Economics and American Studies and a Master's in Public Health from Howard University.

 Shannon serves as the Chronic Disease Division Chief for the DC Department of Health and oversees program strategy, development, and implementation.
 She also serves as the Chronic Disease Director for the District of Columbia.
 Shannon has over a decade of experience managing, implementing, and supporting clinical research in chronic and infectious diseases in Washington, DC and the surrounding metropolitan area.